mongodb/docs/source/includes/indexes/sparse-compound-indexes.rst

 documents.

-A compound index that only contains ascending or descending sparse indexes, only indexes documents if the document contains a valuer for at least one of the keys.
+A compound index that only contains ascending or descending sparse indexes, only indexes documents when the document contains a value for at least one of the keys.

 A compound index that contains ascending or descending sparse indexes
 and: